In any long-term survival situation that happens to be in an austere environment, meat is an incredibly precious resource.

 Drying is a well-known method of preservation that dates all the way back to at least 12,000 BC.
 Employed by various peoples through various methodologies for all kinds of foods around the globe, meat has nonetheless been dried as much as any of them, if not more, and is especially well-suited to the process.

-The drying of meat is done using a combination of methods, including open air drying, exposure to direct sunlight, hot air convection and more.
+The drying of meat is done using a combination of methods, including open air drying, sun drying, hot air convection and more.

 Drying works as a method of preservation by removing moisture from meat, and with the moisture gone are bacteria, mold, yeasts, and other microorganisms typically responsible for spoilage and decay, that are radically inhibited or even stopped outright.